MicrosoftDocs/entra-docs/docs/architecture/secure-generative-ai.md

 ms.date: 11/07/2024
 ms.reviewer: joflore

-#CustomerIntent: As an identity and security administrator, I want to mitigate security challenges that Generative AI (Gen AI) poses so that I can ensure organizational security with Microsoft Entra.
+#CustomerIntent: As an identity and security administrator, I want to mitigate security challenges that Generative AI (Gen AI) poses, so that I can ensure organizational security with Microsoft Entra.
 ---

 # Secure Generative AI with Microsoft Entra